puritys/php-compressor/README.md

 How to use this tool
 --------------------

+If you have a PHP file want to be compressed.
+It will be a input file which maybe has a name input.php.
+And you must specific a output file name which maybe call output.php.
+So you can execute the command like the next line.

 * sudo php phpcompress.php input.php output.php

 <br />

-Give you a example.
+Let's see a example.
 If I have a PHP file which has the following script.

 <pre>
 $id = 1;